dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 **DDS** wraps all its dependency scripts, so a **DDS** project only needs to include **DDS** itself as a single script.
 No additional dependency scripts are required.

 > [!WARNING]
 > Even if you reference the script locally, supporting resources like `.wasm` engine files are still loaded from the CDN at runtime.
-If you require a **fully offline setup**, follow the instructions in [Self-Hosting Resource File](#self-hosting-resource-files).
+If you require a **fully offline setup**, follow the instructions in [Self-Host Resources](#self-host-resources).

 ### Instantiate DDS